kubeshop/botkube-docs/content/installation/ElasticSearch/_index.md

   - **CLUSTER_NAME** is the cluster name set in the incoming messages<br>

    Configuration syntax is explained [here](/configuration).
+   Complete list of helm options is documented [here](/configuration/#helm-install-options).

   {{% notice note %}}
   With the default configuration, BotKube will watch all the resources in all the namespaces for _create_, _delete_ and _error_ events.<br>